Cray-HPE/docs-csm/operations/power_management/Prepare_the_System_for_Power_Off.md

              Type:      ConfigMap (a volume populated by a ConfigMap)
              Name:      cray-configmap-ca-public-key
          ```

          Delete the ConfigMap associated with the boot-session, not the ca-pubkey.

          To delete the ConfigMap:

          ```bash
-         ncn-m001# kubectl -n services delete cm <ConfigMap name>
+         ncn# kubectl -n services delete cm <ConfigMap name>
          ```

          Example:

          ```bash
-         ncn-m001# kubectl -n services delete cm e0543eb5-3445-4ee0-93ec-c53e3d1832ce configmap "e0543eb5-3445-4ee0-93ec-c53e3d1832ce" deleted
+         ncn# kubectl -n services delete cm e0543eb5-3445-4ee0-93ec-c53e3d1832ce configmap "e0543eb5-3445-4ee0-93ec-c53e3d1832ce" deleted
          ```

-    3. Delete the BOA job(s).
+    1. Delete the BOA job(s).

          ```bash
-         ncn-m001# kubectl -n services delete job <BOA JOB ID>
+         ncn# kubectl -n services delete job <BOA JOB ID>
          ```

-         This will cancel (i.e. kill) the BOA job and the BOS session associated with it.
+         This will kill the BOA job and the BOS session associated with it.

          When a job is killed, BOA will no longer attempt to execute the operation it was attempting to perform.
 This does not mean that
          nothing continues to happen.
 If BOA has instructed a node to power on, the node will continue to power even after the BOA job
          has been killed.

-    4. Delete the BOS session.
+    1. Delete the BOS session.
          BOS keeps track of sessions in its database.
 These entries need to be deleted.
          The BOS Session ID is the same as the BOA Job ID minus the prepended 'boa-'
          string.
 Use the following command to delete the BOS database entry.

          ```bash
-         ncn-m001# cray bos session delete <session ID>
+         ncn# cray bos session delete <session ID>
          ```

          Example:

          ```bash
-         ncn-m001# cray bos session delete 0216d2d9-b2bc-41b0-960d-165d2af7a742
+         ncn# cray bos session delete 0216d2d9-b2bc-41b0-960d-165d2af7a742
          ```

-8. Coordinate with the site to prevent new sessions from starting in the services listed.
+1. Coordinate with the site to prevent new sessions from starting in the services listed.

     There is no method to prevent new sessions from being created as long as the service APIs are accessible on the API gateway.

-9. Follow the vendor workload manager documentation to drain processes running on compute nodes.
-For Slurm, the see `scontrol` man page and for PBS Professional, see the `pbsnodes` man page.
+1. Follow the vendor workload manager documentation to drain processes running on compute nodes.
+For Slurm, the see `scontrol` man page.
+For PBS Professional, see the `pbsnodes` man page.

+## Next Step

-##### Return to [System Power Off Procedures](System_Power_Off_Procedures.md) and continue with next step.
+Return to [System Power Off Procedures](System_Power_Off_Procedures.md) and continue with next step.